ElectroGamesDev/MaintenanceMode/README.md

 # Information
- - When Maintenance Mode is Active, Only Players With OP or The Permission "mm.bypass" Can Join Your Server.
+ - When Maintenance Mode is Active, Only Players With OP or The Permission "maintenancemode.bypass" Can Join Your Server.
 # Commands
 - /mm on
 - /mm off
 # Permissions
-- Permission: mm.bypass
+- Permission: maintenancemode.bypass
 # Credits
 - Icon made by Freepik from www.flaticon.com